 What did you accomplish with your host organization?
 What was the impact of your work?

-During my internship with EDF I managed a diversity of tasks, which included: (a) provide support as a bilingual facilitator in the 3-part Latin America Technologies Dialogues (Diálogos de Tecnología) that brought together stakeholders to share their success and challenges in fisheries management in the Latin America; (b) contribute to content editing in a working-volume about the Distribution Patterns of Pelagic Resources in The Humboldt Current System; (c.) draft a blog piece about the importance of accelerating the integration and use of technologies to strengthen Latin American fisheries against climate change–which took many lessons from the summer Technology Dialogues.
+During my internship with EDF I managed a diversity of tasks, which included: (a) provide support as a bilingual facilitator in the 3-part Latin America Technologies Dialogues (Diálogos de Tecnología) that brought together stakeholders to share their success and challenges in fisheries management in the Latin America; (b) contribute to content editing in a working-volume about the Distribution Patterns of Pelagic Resources in The Humboldt Current System; (c.)
+Write an article for EDF-Humboldt about the importance of accelerating the integration and use of technologies to strengthen Latin American fisheries against climate change–which took many lessons from the summer Technology Dialogues.
 My principal role, however, was to work with the Oceans Humboldt team in Latin America.
 With partnership of the fisheries agencies of Chile, Peru, and Ecuador I accomplished the early developments of the first ever ocean observing systems (OOS) framework for the Humboldt region.

 In my three months of work with the organization, I co-lead the creation of the oceanographic matrix that would serve as a benchmark for the OOS platform in the region, named SAPO “Sistema de Alerta, Predicción, y Observación, which looks to provide stakeholders with predictions and early warning systems that address fisheries management practices against climate change impacts in the Humboldt region.
 Developing this platform leads to increased collaboration in the Humboldt region to better manage the transboundary resources shared, which are economically important.